 Consequently, there exists a morphism $\mathrm{Tr}: R\pi_{\ast}\Omega_{\tilde{X}}^{p}(\tilde{\V}) \longrightarrow\Omega_{X}^{p}(\V)$ corresponding to the morphism \eqref{Del4}; furthermore, we have a composition morphism

 in the derived category $\D^{+}(\CO_{X})$, and hence it is a morphism of locally free sheaves.
-Note that $\tilde{X}-E$ is biregularly isomorphic onto $X-Z$ under the blow-up morphism $\pi$.
-It follows that the morphism \eqref{Del6} is \emph{identity} on the dense open subset $X-Z$.
+Note that $\tilde{X}-E$ is isomorphic to $X-Z$ under the blow-up morphism $\pi$.
+It follows that the morphism \eqref{Del6} is the \emph{identity} on the dense open subset $X-Z$.
 As a result, the induced morphism of cohomology

-is identity and thus we are led to the conclusion that the morphism $\pi^{\#}$ is injective. \end{proof}
+is the identity and thus we are led to the conclusion that the morphism $\pi^{\#}$ is injective. \end{proof}

 Now we are in a position to state the abstract Hodge blow-up formula.
-From Lemma \ref{injective-lem} and Proposition \ref{key-tech-prop}, the Four Lemma implies that $\rho^{\#}$ in \eqref{final-diagram} is injective too.
-By the standard diagram-chasing, such as \cite[Proposition 5.1]{RYY19b}, we can show that $\tilde{\iota}^{\#}$ in \eqref{final-diagram} induces an isomorphism of $k$-vector spaces:
+From Lemma \ref{injective-lem} and Theorem \ref{key-tech-prop}, the Four Lemma implies that $\rho^{\#}$ in \eqref{final-diagram} is injective too.
+Note that \eqref{final-diagram} is a commutative ladder of finite-dimensional $k$-vector spaces.
+A standard diagram-chasing, such as \cite[Proposition 5.1]{RYY19b}, shows that $\tilde{\iota}^{\#}$ in \eqref{final-diagram} induces an isomorphism of $k$-vector spaces:

 and thus by the commutative ladder \eqref{final-diagram}, we have the abstract blow-up formula:

 \paragraph{\textbf{Step 3}} We will give the projective bundle formula of Hodge cohomology of locally free sheaves which is indeed well-known to experts.
 Consider the projective bundle $\rho:E\longrightarrow Z$.
 Then there is a canonical isomorphism